Deep generative modelling of canonical ensemble with differentiable thermal properties

 The canonical ensemble is for a system in thermal equilibrium with a heat bath, where the temperature, as a principal thermodynamic variable, determines the probability distribution of states.
-The key to calculating macroscopic thermal properties is the partition function:
+Calculating canonical ensemble averages gives thermodynamic properties of condensed-matter many-body systems, \eg, interacting magnetic spins and solvated proteins.
+This calculation is closely related to the partition function:

-where $E$ is the energy function, $\beta$ is the inverse of the temperature $T$, $F$ is the Helmholtz free energy.
-For example, after obtaining the partition function $\mathcal{Z}$, the mean energy and the heat capacity can be readily calculated as
+where $E$ is the energy function, $\beta$ is the inverse of the temperature $T$, and $F$ is the Helmholtz free energy.
+For example, after obtaining $\mathcal{Z}$, the mean energy and the heat capacity can be readily calculated as derivatives of the free energy,

 For most physical systems, it is impossible to analytically solve $\mathcal{Z}$: an exact enumeration belongs to the class of \#P-hard \cite{partitionFn}.
-In practical calculations, it is common to approximate $\mathcal{Z}$ numerically\cite{trg, meanfield}.
+In practical calculations, it is common to approximate $\mathcal{Z}$ numerically~\cite{trg, meanfield}.
 However, even numerical approximation remains highly challenging, especially for systems undergoing phase transitions (PTs), where the partition function must account for a large number of metastable states.

-Due to the complexity of $\mathcal{Z}$, sample-based methods are widely used in numerical calculations, among which the Markov Chain Monte Carlo (MCMC) method holds prominence.
-The MCMC method is an importance sampling technique giving the Boltzmann distribution in the canonical ensemble:
+Because of the complexity of $\mathcal{Z}$, sample-based methods are widely used in numerical calculations, among which the Markov chain Monte Carlo (MCMC) method holds prominence.
+The MCMC method is an importance sampling technique giving the Boltzmann distribution of the canonical ensemble,